Illinois Counseling License Requirements

 Illinois Counseling Career and Salary Information

-There are 30,410 individuals employed as counselors in Illinois with over three quarters employed as educational, guidance, school, and vocational counselors (12,620) and substance abuse, behavioral disorder, and mental health counselors (11,640).1-5 Illinois is ranked fifth in the country for the most educational, guidance, school, and vocational counselor and counselors, all other (2,040) jobs.3,5 The Chicago-Naperville-Elgin metropolitan area ranks highly for the overall number of jobs amongst other metropolitan areas in the United States, including third for educational, guidance, school, and vocational Counselors (9,790) and fifth for substance abuse, behavioral disorder, and mental health counselors (8,790),3,1
+There are around 31,790 individuals employed as counselors in Illinois with over three-quarters employed as educational, guidance, and career counselors and advisors (14,430) and substance abuse, behavioral disorder, and mental health counselors (10,180).1-5 Illinois is ranked fifth in the country for the most educational, guidance, and career counselor and advisor jobs.3 The Chicago-Naperville-Elgin metropolitan area ranks highly for the overall number of jobs amongst other metropolitan areas in the United States, including second for educational, guidance, and career counselors and advisors (11,290) and fifth for substance abuse, behavioral disorder, and mental health counselors (7,810),1,3

-Projections suggest that all areas of counseling will experience some job growth through 2026 with the highest growth amongst substance abuse and behavioral disorder counselors (13.1%) and marriage and family therapists (10.0%).6 Although educational, guidance, school, and vocational counselor jobs are projected to grow by only 7.0%, this could result in 780 new jobs overall and 1,260 openings per year including replacements, which is the most of any counseling category in the state.6 Other projected increases include mental health counselors with 7.8% projected growth or 430 new jobs, counselors, all other at 7.0% or 130 new jobs, and rehabilitation counselors at 6.6% or 220 new jobs.6
+Projections Central suggests that all areas of counseling will experience some job growth through 2030, with the highest growth amongst substance abuse, behavioral disorder, and mental health counselors (17.8%) and rehabilitation counselors (13.5%).6 Although educational, guidance, school, and vocational counselor jobs are projected to grow by only 9%, this could result in 1,320 new jobs overall and 1,540 openings per year including replacements, which is the most of any counseling category in the state.6 Other projected increases include marriage and family therapists with 7.2% projected growth or 150 new jobs.6

 Counseling Associations in Illinois

-- Illinois Affiliation of Marriage and Family Therapists: A professional association for AMFTs and LMFTs to network and create advocacy strategies for relevant policy debates.
+- Illinois Affiliation of Marriage and Family Therapists (IAMFT): A professional association for AMFTs and LMFTs to network and create advocacy strategies for relevant policy debates.

 - Illinois Counseling Association: A counseling association supporting all types of counselors in Illinois since 1948 through workshops and an annual conference.

-- Illinois Mental Health Counselors Association: A professional organization for LPCs and LCPCs that work in the mental health field, it also provides resources for prospective applicants on how to earn Illinois counseling licensure.
+- Illinois Mental Health Counselors Association (IMHCA): A professional organization for LPCs and LCPCs that work in the mental health field, it also provides resources for prospective applicants on how to earn Illinois counseling licensure.

 Frequently Asked Questions